NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`perfect-electric-conductor` or `metal` [`material-type` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A predefined material type corresponding to a perfect electric conductor at the boundary of which the parallel electric field is zero.
-Technically, $ε = -\infty$.
+Technically, $\varepsilon = -\infty$.

 **`perfect-magnetic-conductor` [`material-type` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A predefined material type corresponding to a perfect magnetic conductor at the boundary of which the parallel magnetic field is zero.
-Technically, $μ = -\infty$.
+Technically, $\mu = -\infty$.

 **`nothing` [`material-type` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;